-When a student withdraws from his/her courses, for any reason including medical withdrawals, he/she may no longer be eligible for the full amount of Title IV funds the student was originally scheduled to receive.
-SU follows the federally prescribed policies and procedures for calculating whether the student has earned all or a portion of their federal financial aid.
+When a student withdraws from his or her courses for any reason, including medical withdrawals, he/she may no longer be eligible for the full amount of Title IV funds the student was originally scheduled to receive.
+Stevenson University follows the federally prescribed policies and procedures for calculating whether the student has earned all or a portion of his or her federal financial aid.

 - the number of days completed up to the withdrawal date divided by the total days in the semester = percentage of the semester completed.
 This percentage is also the percentage of earned aid.

 Funds are returned to the appropriate federal program based on the percentage of unearned aid using the following formula:

 - (100% of the aid that could be disbursed minus the percentage of earned aid) multiplied by the total amount of aid that could have been disbursed during the semester = aid to be returned.